ScorpionBytes/h3-cli/guides/touchless-nodezero.md

 ### 2. Provision a pentest and assign it to the agent

-To create a new pentest and assign it to an agent, use the `agent_name` parameter:
+To create a new pentest and assign it to your agent, use the `agent_name` parameter:

 ```shell
 h3 run-pentest '{"agent_name": "my-agent", "op_name": "Pentest created via h3-cli and launched via agent"}'